 Since 1 February 2018, I’m a lecturer at the VU Amsterdam, the Netherlands as well as honorary researcher at the University of Kent since 1 April 2021.
-My research focusses on variety of labour market issues, with a special interest in older workers, gender differences, disability, and intersectionality.
+My research focusses on variety of labour market issues, with a special interest in older workers, gender differences, dis/ability, and intersectionality.
 My current research projects reflect these interests.
 I am also interested in research methods and the opportunities these bring for social science research.
-Currently working on new project with Professor Sarah Vickerstaff: Internalised and gendered ageism and disableism and its consequences for labour market participation of older workers: a mixed method study (2019-2020).
 My teaching is mainly related to research methods and statistics, but includes other topics as well.